“So, are you going to look for work when you get home?” she asked.

 I didn’t really think about it too much after that, but sure enough, the semester ended and my classmates all returned home to their jobs and studies, while I somehow ended up in the Philippines, living on Boracay and learning martial arts, just like I’d wanted to.

 Yet as I lay in my bamboo hut on the first few nights, I began to wonder what direction my life was heading in.
 Back when I quit my job I had dreamed of travelling the world, and despite two years of full time travel, I still didn’t quite seem satisfied.
 Those adventures had only fuelled my wanderlust even more, and my bucket list had quadrupled in size.
-After my Africa, China, and South America journeys, I now wanted to learn French in France, Russian in Kazakhstan, jiu jitsu in Brazil, salsa in Colombia, Thai boxing in Thailand, Swahili in Tanzania and of course, complete my cross country pancake tour of North America.
+After my Africa, China, and South America journeys, I now wanted to learn French in France, Russian in Kazakhstan, jiu jitsu in Brazil, salsa in South America, Thai boxing in Bangkok, Swahili in Tanzania and of course, complete my cross country pancake tour of North America.
 When I thought about it, it seemed like travel was just a never-ending black hole of distractions, and a perfect escape from the life that was waiting for me back home.

 That’s when my friend’s comments began to press on my mind, and, quite unexpectedly, struck a sensitive chord.